Helen M. Todd

-Helen MacGrgeor Todd (April 1, 1870 – August 15, 1953) was an American suffragist and worker's rights activist.
+Helen MacGregor Todd (April 1, 1870 – August 15, 1953) was an American suffragist and worker's rights activist.
 Todd started her career as an educator and later became a factory inspector.
 She wrote about child laborers in factories and became concerned with working women's lack of voting rights.
 Todd campaigned for women's suffrage across the United States and was an envoy on the Suffrage Special.
 After women won the right to vote, she continued to advocate for immigrants, workers and women.